banner type: None

 Restel Hotels

-Founded in 1982 and owned by Spain-based Hotusa Group, Restel Hotels is a distribution platform for hotel accommodation and tourist services, working with over 25,000 travel agencies and 125,000 establishments in 150 countries.
+Owned by Spain-based Hotusa Group, Restel Hotels is a comprehensive distribution platform for hotel accommodations and tourist services.
+The company collaborates with over 25,000 travel agencies and offers access to more than 130,000 establishments in 150 countries.

 Yalago